-- a) If a Continuing Appointment is ultimately denied after the processes of Article 19.06 have been exhausted, the Association may file a grievance on behalf of the candidate, commencing at Step 2 of Article 11 of the Grievance Process, within ten (10) Days of the Provost's decision under Article 19.06 f). - b) The grounds of a grievance under Article 19.08 a) are limited to an allegation of a defect in the administration or processes of Article 19.06. - c) Initiating a grievance does not extend the candidate's termination date.
-The continuing payment under Article 19.07 c) is not extended by the filing of a grievance under Article 19.08 a). - d) A candidate who has submitted an appeal and/or a grievance under this Article shall be deemed to be a member of the Association during the time required for the purposes of the appeal and/or the grievance/arbitration process, despite the(se) process(es) extending beyond the candidate's termination date. - e) An arbitrator appointed pursuant to an Article 19.08 a) grievance shall either deny the grievance or uphold it.
-If he/she upholds the grievance, he/she will be limited in remedy to quashing the decision of the Provost under Article 19.06 f) and a direction that a newly constituted Appeal Committee be appointed by the Provost to consider the appeal anew. - f) An Appeal Committee constituted pursuant to an arbitrator's decision under Article 19.08 e) will receive all the documentation considered by the initial Review Committee, and a copy of the arbitrator's directions.
-This Committee will make a final and binding decision, to either award or deny a Continuing Appointment to the candidate, and report this decision in writing to the candidate, the Association, and the Provost.
+- a) If a Continuing Appointment is ultimately denied after the processes of Article 19.06 have been exhausted, the Association may file a grievance on behalf of the candidate, commencing at Step 2 of Article 11.06 of the grievance process, within ten (10) Days of the President's decision under Article 19.06 f). - b) The grounds of a grievance under Article 19.08 a) are limited to an allegation of a defect in the administration or processes of Article 19.06. - c) Initiating a grievance does not extend the candidate's termination date.
+The continuing payment under Article 19.07 c) is not extended by the filing of a grievance under Article 19.08 a). - d) A candidate who has submitted an appeal and/or a grievance under this Article shall be deemed to be a member of the Association during the time required for the purposes of the appeal and/or the grievance/arbitration process, despite the(se) process(es) extending beyond the candidate's termination date.

+- e) An arbitrator appointed pursuant to an Article 19.08 a) grievance shall either deny the grievance or uphold it.
+If the arbitrator upholds the grievance, the arbitrator will be limited in remedy to quashing the decision of the President under Article 19.06 f) and a direction that a newly constituted Review Committee reconsider the recommendation. - f) A newly consitiuted Review Committee will follow the same steps set out in this Article mutatis mutandis.
+This Committee will receive all documentation relative to the original application, including a copy of the arbitrator's award.
+This Committee will make a final and binding decision, to either award or deny a Continuing Appointment to the candidate, and report this decision in writing to the candidate, the Association, the Provost, and the President.

-Article 20 - Promotion to Master Lecturer
+Article 20 - Promotion to Senior Teaching Professor